-In order to take adequate care of the child during the late stages pregnancy and right after birth, most women need to take leave from work.
+To take adequate care of the child during the late stages of pregnancy and right after birth, most women need to take leave from work.
 The United States is not known to be generous when it comes to paid family leaves.

 In fact, if a recent study by PL+US advocacy group is to be believed, 114 million U.S. residents don’t get even a single day of paid maternity leave.
 As a result, the family budget can start to tighten up.
 Expenses increase, but the available funds shrink.

 Gynecologist fees, charges for lab reports, and medicine and food supplements are just a few of the expenses that could make their presence felt during pregnancy.